musm/WinKnownPaths.jl/docs/src/index.md

 # WinKnownPaths

-This package allows you to reliably and safely call known Windows paths identified by their UUID without having to make brittle calls to the system environment variables.
+This package allows you to reliably call known Windows paths identified by their UUID without having to make brittle calls to system environment variables.

 ## Installation
 ```julia